How to Be a Dean’s Lister – Part 1

-This is a 3-part series on How To Be A Dean’s Lister.
+This is part 1 of a 3-part series on How to Be a Dean’s Lister.

 - Part 1: What is Dean’s List and 6 Key Benefits of Being A Dean’s Lister

-Recently I noticed there’s a good number of students (mainly university) who reads PE.
+Recently I noticed there is a good number of students who read PE.
 So I figure it’ll be useful for me to write a post on getting on the dean’s list.
 This post will be beneficial for any student, not just university students, as it’s about achieving academic excellence.
 Even if you aren’t a student, it’s still a good read.
 I reckon some of the tips shared here can be cross-applied to other areas in life.

 What is a Dean’s List?